Once the leaves have fallen, so many signs of life appear!

 A neighboring Garden Spider was even more prolific.
 She produced two batches of A. aurantia:

-A. Aurantia egg sacs, attached to plum twigs.
+A. Aurantia egg sacs, attached to plum twigs and leaves.

-Here is an egg sac of A. aurantia ripped open by some hungry bird, possum, or raccoon (thank you, Betsy Betros, for explaining the scenario):
+While some spiderlings grow strong inside their egg sacs, others turn into food for predators.
+Here is the egg sac of a Garden Spider ripped open by some hungry bird, possum, or raccoon (thank you, Betsy Betros, for explaining the scenario):

 But woodpeckers love to snack on the eggs and nymphs of Chinese Mantises.
 Here is the tell-tale hole drilled by a woodpecker: